fixstars/segmentation-sgm/README.md

 </div>

 ## Description
-**Segmentation SGM** is an implementation of segmentation algorithm that utilize Semi-Global Matching.
+**Segmentation SGM** is an implementation of segmentation algorithm that utilizes Semi-Global Matching.
 From a given disparity map, it extracts segments that cover obstacles.
 It is implemented using C++ and CUDA.

 ## Algorithm